moistbois/Moist-Liberation-APR/Missionbasefiles/kp_liberation.lingor3/readme.md

 </div>

 ### About:
 The year is 1987.
-Lingor is ripe for a bit of political meddling.
-The CIA is putting resources and support behind your group to prevent the enemies from promoting their ideology around the country.
-You'll have plenty of leftover from the failed Vietnam War to aid you in this mission.
+The tropical Latin American islands of Lingor are ripe for a bit of political meddling.
+The CIA is putting resources and support behind your group to prevent the local dissidents from promoting their ideology around the country.
+You'll have plenty of leftover gear from the failed Vietnam War to aid you in this mission.
 Let's hope it goes well this time around.
-Just don't mention that the CIA is helping you because they'll deny any association.
+Just don't mention that the CIA is helping you because they'll deny everything.
+Good luck, vaya con dios, and don't forget your mirror and sun tan.

 ### Requirements:
 - [[ARMA] 3 (Size: 40.61 GBs)](https://store.steampowered.com/app/107410/Arma_3/)